wp-plugins/catalog/readme.txt

 * Product page displaying the image thumbnail as the main product image when hovering over it.
 * Possibility to add parameter specifications to a category and inherit them to the products under that category
 * Possibility to publish only specific category products for each page
+* Possibility to connect catalog with other pages including HTML links within the product description.

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: